 In the above scenario, God is also fairly cruel.
 You are naturally that way but you can never act on it!
 This varies greatly from voluntary chastity, in which a person willingly lays down a natural right for the Kingdom of Heaven.
 Imagine it this way, it is currently a blameless passion for us to hunger, but God commands – you may never eat food!
 This is torture, not goodness.
 God made certain people to naturally desire that which they can never have!
 What does this say of the character of God?
 (Remember in Christian Theology, God created humanity to naturally desire the good and act on it.)

 If conclusion #2 is true, then the Scriptures are unreliable and cannot be trusted, and many other teachings should be up for revision also.
-Clearly a false teaching.
+Clearly, this is a false teaching.

 If conclusion #3 is true, then God Himself is mutable and not truly God, and He cannot be trusted.
 Again, clearly false.